AikidoGuy/tw2latex/README.md

 tw2latex
 ========

 Task Warrior to LaTeX python utility.

-This is being made available sooner that I was planning because I received an email request for it.
-Please be aware that it is a work in progress.
+A little rough around the edges... but smoothing things out slowly :)

 Usage
 -----